Codecademy/docs/content/cpp/concepts/structure/structure.md

   - 'paths/computer-science'
 ---

-A structure is a user-defined data type in C/C++.
-It can be used to store together elements of different data types.
-It can also be called as an array of heterogeneous elements(here elements means members).
+A structure is used to store together elements of different data types.
+It can also be used as an array of elements (or members) of different types.

 ## Syntax